psychokadse/dotfiles/README.md

     ```sh
     git submodule update --init --remote
     ```
+    This needs to be run in the repository's root directory (`~/.dotfiles`) for git to interpret the submodule paths correctly.
     The required fonts for powerlevel10k still need to be installed manually.
 9. Make zsh your default shell:
    ```sh